 - Your products are organized by the correct filters.

-Page builders like Elementor make it possible to construct a website completely visually, with or without any coding experience.
+Page builders like Elementor and Divi Builder make it possible to construct a website completely visually, with or without any coding experience.
 Tools like these create an accessible space for pros and total beginners alike to design the websites of their dreams.
-While Elementor is one of the most popular WordPress page builders, there's a surprising number of WooCommerce plugins that are not compatible with Elementor.
+While Elementor and Divid are the most popular WordPress page builders, there's a surprising number of WooCommerce plugins that are not compatible with them.

-With the option to display any filter group as a shortcode, WooCommerce Product Filters is the best and most flexible WooCommerce product filter for Elementor.
-These two plugins combined create a space where you can fully design a WooCommerce store with custom product attribute filters by using mostly visual and drag-and-drop methods.
+With the option to display any filter group as a shortcode, WooCommerce Product Filters is the best and most flexible WooCommerce product filter for Elementor and Divi.
+Use it with either to create a space where you can fully design a WooCommerce store with custom product attribute filters by using mostly visual and drag-and-drop methods.

 Bonus: Display product attributes in a table for faster orders - perfect for wholesale and more